 Bulgaria: introduction of new law on independent financial audit

-As of 1 January, 2017 new rules on the mandatory financial audit of the so-called public-interest entities will enter into force.
+As of 1 January 2017, new rules on the mandatory financial audit of "public-interest entities" have entered into force.
 This will concern public companies, banks, insurers and reinsurers, pension insurance companies and funds managed by them, large investment firms, mutual funds, companies providing public services etc.

 Some of the key changes regarding the mandatory financial audit of the public-interest entities include:

-- Restriction for the public-interest entities to be audited by the same auditor/s more than 7 consecutive years, and mandatory internal rotation by the auditors, who are required every four years to change the persons who on behalf of the audit company sign the audit report for the respective client.
+- restriction for the public-interest entities to be audited by the same auditor/s more than seven consecutive years, and mandatory internal rotation by the auditors, who are required every four years to change the persons who on behalf of the audit company sign the audit report for the respective client;